QNH1013/Java_DevHub/README.md

 // sampleCreditCaptureGivenAuth();
 ```

 To provide a more basic understanding of the message the sample code is sending, here's an example.
 Please note that although string building is an option, we generally recommend a more structured approach when sending transactions.
+Below in the header you'll see [Your License Id].
+You'll need to replace [Your License Id] with the actual license Id you obtain in the DevHub portal.

 ```Java
 POST /payment/sp2/credit/v1/authorization